GravityPDF/gravity-pdf-documentation/docs/v5/shop-pdf-template-certificate-royal.md

 ---
-title: "Montgomery Certificate Template: How to Install and Configure"
+title: "Royal Certificate Template: How to Install and Configure"
-sidebar_label: "Montgomery"
+sidebar_label: "Royal"
 description: ""
 ---

-The *Montgomery* premium PDF template is a modern take on the formal business certificate.
+The *Royal* premium PDF template is a modern take on the formal business certificate.
 It can be [purchased from our PDF Template Shop](https://gravitypdf.com/shop/).
-This guide will walk you through installing and configuring *Montgomery* to its full potential.
+This guide will walk you through installing and configuring *Royal* to its full potential.

 ## Installation